Worlds of Islam

 About the Author

 James McDougall has taught history at Princeton; the School of Oriental and African Studies, University of London; and Oxford, where he is a Fellow of Trinity College.
-The author of two previous books, his writing has appeared in The Guardian, Foreign Affairs, and the New Statesman.
+The author of two previous books, his writing has appeared in The Guardian, Foreign Affairs, and The New Statesman.
 He lives in Oxford, UK.

 Learn more about this author